maheeptathgur/test-app/replit.md

 - July 2, 2025.
 Enhanced @mention functionality with visual badges - @mentions in chat messages now display as color-coded badges with appropriate icons (blue for agents, green for tools, purple for workflows) replacing plain text mentions for better visual identification and improved readability
 - July 2, 2025.
 Fixed @mention badge rendering with precise regex matching - implemented exact component name matching, sorted names by length for proper precedence, and added regex escaping for special characters to ensure accurate badge conversion in chat messages
 - July 2, 2025.
 Implemented live badge rendering in input field using contentEditable - @mentions now display as colored badges while typing, with HTML badge generation, cursor positioning for contentEditable elements, and CSS placeholder styling for enhanced user experience during message composition
+- July 2, 2025.
+Added realistic descriptions to all copilot components (HubSpot: CRM platform, Mailchimp: Email marketing, etc.) and updated chat welcome screen to display specific tool descriptions instead of generic text
+- July 2, 2025.
+Fixed chat interface layout to use full width by removing max-w-4xl constraints from both chat container and input area, and improved welcome screen responsive display from MD breakpoint to SM breakpoint for better mobile compatibility
 ```

 ## User Preferences